 How to Tailgate + 5 Game Day Recipes

 Why is tailgating so popular?
 When is tailgating season?
 How do you prepare to tailgate?
-All your burning questions, answered.
+We're answering all your burning questions.

 Let's talk tailgating.

-Whether you look forward to tailgating every year or you're just getting into it, this guide will help you make the most of the party before the big game!
+Whether you look forward to tailgating every year or you're just getting into it, this guide will help you make the most of all the fun happening before the game even starts.

-This article touches on everything from a brief history of tailgating to safety tips, prep, and even a few gourmet grilling recipes to try out at the first game of the year.
+Below, you'll find everything from a brief history of tailgating to safety tips, how to prep, and even a few gourmet grilling recipes to try out at the first game of the year.

 No matter which team you're rooting for, we can all agree that pre-gaming with food, drink, and good friends is an experience you won't want to miss!